godziller/dijkstra_project/report/REPORT.md

 Inside `report/` you will find a set of file, `evaluation_q[VER].txt` where VER is as described immediately above.

-These evaluation files provided the bases for the report, documented in REPORT.md
+These evaluation files provided the bases for the report, documented in REPORT.md and this pdf.
 ## Part 1 - Implementation of Dijkstra

 Part 1 of this assignment was to implement Dijkstra's algorithm to find the shortest path from a source vertex